MrSqually/CLMS_Capstone/README.md

 ## Evaluation Code

 The evaluation script is designed to run on the prompting output.
-Further optimization can be made, but the nature of the prompting task made data-wrangling for efficient comparison somewhat difficult (the outermost structure of the data is the question, not the loci of comparison, such as initial context).
+Further optimization can be made, but the nature of the prompting task made data-wrangling for efficient comparison somewhat difficult (the outermost structure of the data is the question, not the relevant context).

 ## Topic Model